deco-sites/www/docs/tutorials/props-loader/en.md

 ---
 description: Learn how to use the props loader to better separate data fetching from passing through props
+since: 1.0.0
 ---

 ## Suggested reading